 put file:////tmp/mongodb_data/data/emplyee_contacts.csv @mongodb_stage;

-There are many configurations to be set to maximize data load spread while uploading the file like the number of parallelisms, automatic compression of data files, etc. More information about those options is listed here.
+There are many configurations to maximize data load spread while uploading the file like the number of parallelisms, automatic compression of data files, etc.

 AWS and Azure are the industry leaders in the public cloud market.
-It does not come as a surprise that Snowflake supports both Amazon S3 and Microsoft Azure for external staging locations.
-If the data is in S3 or Azure, all you need to do is create an external stage to point that and the data can be loaded to the table.
+It is not surprising that Snowflake supports both Amazon S3 and Microsoft Azure for external staging locations.
+If the data is in S3 or Azure, all you need to do is create an external stage to point it, and the data can be loaded into the table.

-To create an external stage on S3, IAM credentials are to be specified.
+IAM credentials are to be specified to create an external stage on S3.
 If the data in S3 is encrypted, encryption keys should also be given.

 create or replace stage mongod_ext_stage url='s3://snowflake/data/mongo/load/files/'